smarttransit-ai/COTS-Geoservices/README.md

     └── vroom
         └── config.yml # used by VROOM to point to OSRM/Valhalla services
     ```
-    > Ensure that the gtfs, osm and speeds all point to the same area and have some overlap
+    > Ensure that the gtfs, osm and speeds all point to the same area and have some overlap.
+This has the unfortunate side-effect of causing Valhalla (so far only this) to keep rebuilding (maybe the hashes were not properly saved).
 3. `docker compose -f docker-compose.yml --env-file .env build`
 3. `docker compose -f docker-compose.yml --env-file .env up`